rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-In order to execute your test(s) now, you have to run your GraphQL test server in one command line tab with `npm run test-server` and execute your tests in another command line tab with `npm test`.
-The output should be similar to the following.
+To execute your tests now, run your GraphQL test server in the command line with `npm run test-server`, and execute your tests in another command line tab with `npm test`.
+The output should appear as such:

 {{< highlight javascript >}}
 users